 Sponsoring Employees in TN Status

-TN (Trade NAFTA) employment status is available to Canadian and Mexican citizens.
-The TN category was developed as part of the North American Free Trade Agreement(NAFTA) to facilitate the entry of Canadian and Mexican citizens to the United States to engage in professional business activities on a temporary basis.
+TN (Treaty National) employment status is available to Canadian and Mexican citizens.
+The United States-Mexico-Canada Agreement (USMCA), formerly known as the North American Free Trade Agreement (NAFTA), created special economic and trade relationships for the United States, Canada, and Mexico.
+The TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.

 What positions qualify for TN sponsorship?
-The occupations specified in Appendix 1603.D.1 of the NAFTA treaty can serve as the basis for TN employment.
+The occupations specified in Appendix 1603.D.1 of the USCMA treaty can serve as the basis for TN employment.
 Appendix 1603.D.1 stipulates the minimum qualifications for entry into the U.S. in each occupation.
 Commonly sponsored positions for TN status include: Teachers, Scientists, Research Assistants, Pharmacists and Physicians (only incidental patient care allowed).
 If the position requires licensure, applicants must have the license when applying for TN status.

-Appendix 1603.D.1 of Annex 1603 of the NAFTA listed in 8 C.F.R. § 214.6(c).
+Appendix 1603.D.1 of Annex 1603 of the USMCA listed in 8 C.F.R. ยง 214.6(c).

 How long is a TN valid?
 Both Canadian and Mexican citizens can be admitted to the United States in TN status in increments of up to three years.
 Extensions of stay are also granted in up to three-year increments.
 There is no cumulative time limit on the time a Canadian or Mexican citizen can be in TN status.
 Provided the TN professional can still prove nonimmigrant intent each time he or she applies for admission to the U.S., extensions are limitless.